walker-reynolds/uns_workshop/README.md

 ---

-This workshop is designed to teach students how to use Python and MQTT to create real-time, distributed systems that collect and share data in a unified namespace.
+This workshop is designed to teach students how to use Python, Ignition, Google BigQuery, Google Looker Studio Pro and MQTT to create real-time, distributed systems that collect and share data in a unified namespace.